mozilla/treeherder/docs/common_tasks.rst

 Common tasks
 ============

-This is a list of maintenance tasks you may have to execute on a treeherder-service deployment
+This is a list of maintenance tasks you may have to execute on a treeherder deployment

 Apply a change in the code
 --------------------------